 A Fiscal Rule to achieve debt sustainability in Colombia

-CitationArbeláez, M. A.; Benítez, M. Steiner, R. & Valencia, O. (2020).
+CitationArbeláez, M. A.; Benítez, M. Steiner, R. & Valencia, O. (2021).
 A Fiscal Rule to achieve debt sustainability in Colombia.
-Bogotá: Fedesarrollo.
+Bogotá: Fedesarrollo, February.

 MetadataShow full item record

-In order to enhance fiscal sustainability and regain the “investment grade” credit rating lost in 1999, Colombia implemented a fiscal rule (FR) in 2011 on the Central Government´s structural balance.
-Although investment grade was attained, public debt has increased continuously and is now expected to exceed 60% of GDP in 2020 as a result of the COVID-19 pandemic.
-We argue that although the FR has proved to be an important tool to promote fiscal discipline, it can and should be improved.
-We undertake several quantitative exercises in support of reforming the current FR so that it incorporates a debt anchor.
-First, using the synthetic control approach we show that, notwithstanding the observed increase in debt, the situation would have been worse in the absence of the FR.
-In the same vein, we show that despite the decline in public investment observed since the oil shock in 2014, the contraction would also have occurred in the absence of the fiscal rule.
-We then estimate a prudent debt level using a regime-change approach and the IMF´s buffer-risk methodology and simulate the trajectory of the FR in the medium term, incorporating a debt anchor and conditioned on different growth scenarios and additional expenditure related with the pandemic.
-We show that the prudent debt level should not exceed 48% of GDP and that in order to achieve this level in the medium term, a policy mix increasing fiscal revenues to 17,8% of GDP (from 15,5% during 2016-2019) and reducing primary expenditure to 15% (from 16% during 2016-2019) is required.
-Along with including a debt anchor, FR’s performance would also benefit from changes in its institutional design.
+In order to enhance fiscal sustainability and regain “investment grade” credit rating, in 2011 Colombia implemented a fiscal rule (FR) on the Central Government´s structural balance.
+Investment grade was rapidly attained, and FR targets were complied with, until 2019.
+Using the Synthetic Control Method, we provide evidence that the FR promoted fiscal discipline.
+Nevertheless, public debt has increased continuously and is now expected to exceed 60 percent of GDP, in large part driven by the pandemic.
+We argue that the FR should be reformed so as to incorporate a debt anchor.
+Using a regime change model and the IMF´s buffer risk methodology, we show that the prudent debt level should not exceed 48 percent of GDP and that in order to achieve this in the medium term, a policy mix increasing revenues to 17.8 percent of GDP (from 15.5 percent during 2016-2019) and reducing primary expenditure to 15 percent (from 16 percent during 2016-2019) is required.
+FR’s performance would also benefit from changes in its institutional design.

 Synthetic Control Method